Azure/azure-powershell/src/Sql/Sql/help/Az.Sql.md

 Gets the auditing settings of an Azure SQL server.

 ### [Get-AzSqlServerAuditing](Get-AzSqlServerAuditing.md)
+**Important: This cmdlet is deprecated, [Get-AzSqlServerAudit](https://docs.microsoft.com/en-us/powershell/module/az.sql/get-azsqlserveraudit) is replacing it.**

 Gets the auditing settings of an Azure SQL server.

 ### [Get-AzSqlServerCommunicationLink](Get-AzSqlServerCommunicationLink.md)